MWatty/Peaches-n-Green/README.md

 * Contact form drop down menu - text within this drop down should be centered in keeping with the overall theme of the form.

-* Javascript - given the site is constructed with HTML and CSS only I would say that in the interactivity of the website could be improved with the use of Javascript to make the website more engaging for visitors.
+* Javascript - given the site is constructed with HTML and CSS only.
+Javascript would improve the interactivity of the website to make the website more engaging for visitors.

 ## Technologies Used

-* [HTML5](https://www.graycelltech.com/why-use-html-5/) was used as this is the latest Hypertext Markup Language and this is the standard language for describing the contents and appearance of Web Pages
+* [HTML5](https://www.graycelltech.com/why-use-html-5/) was used as this is the latest Hypertext Markup Language and this is the standard language for describing the contents and appearance of Web Pages.
-  All major browsers offer HTML5 support which makes it the newest technology used today.
+  All major browsers offer HTML5 support.

 * [CSS](https://www.w3schools.com/css/css_intro.asp) is used to define styles for web pages, including the design, layout and variations in display for different devices and screen sizes.